openPMD/openPMD-standard/EXT_SpeciesType.md

 by the isotopic number followed by the chemical symbol, e.g.: `#3He` for Helium-3.

-Charge states shall not be encoded here.
+The charge state is not encoded by the `SpeciesType` attribute.
-An extension that specifies `charge` can further define its appropriate location (e.g. `attribute` or `constant particle record`).
+Any extension using this standard can define how to specify the charge state.

 ### Molecules